adamsilver/fdpb/06-Search.md

 I'm left to peruse each cupboard one by one.
 And of course when I need said *thing* and can't find it, I become anxious.
 If I really want it and know it exists I'll perservere.
 If not, I'll give up.

 In this chapter we're going to design a search and filter which won't make users anxious.
-Just like mum we'll want these features to be in easy reach and as human as possible.
+Just like mum we'll want the interface to answer our questions accurately and as quickly as possible.

-We'll start with search.

 ## Search